AyandaSangweni/CDV01_Career_Goals_Reflection_CS20240176_WFO2407_WFO2407-a_Ayanda-Sangweni_CDV01/README.md

 ### Part 4: Action Plan

 1. **Steps to Achieve Short-term Goals**:
-    - **Complete each module of the 6 months Software Program on Schedul:**
+    - **Complete each module of the 6 months Software Program on Schedule:**
-     - Enroll in the CodeSpace Software Development program , follow the structured study schedule, participate in course forums, and complete all my assignments and projects.
+     - Enrol in the CodeSpace Software Development program , follow the structured study schedule, participate in course forums, and complete all my assignments and projects.
    - **Participate in weekly Peer Review Sessions or Group Discussions:**
      - Attend and participate the weekly coaching sessions held my coach.